Sorry, this program is not available for local students.

 This program has a selection task.

-The diploma provides you with a strong vocational focus that develops your technical expertise in finished art and typography, along with a thorough understanding of design concept development and the design process.
+The Diploma stage provides you with a strong vocational focus that develops your technical expertise in digital design, finished art and typography, along with a thorough understanding of design concept development and the design process.

 - digital design

 - packaging design